List of Case Closed films

-Twenty-eight feature films have been released based on the manga and anime series Detective Conan (名探偵コナン, Meitantei Konan), known as Case Closed in North America.
-The first seven were directed by Kenji Kodama, films eight to fourteen were directed by Yasuichiro Yamamoto, films fifteen to twenty-one were directed by Kobun Shizuno, film twenty-two and twenty-six were directed by Yuzuru Tachikawa, films twenty-three, twenty-four, and twenty-seven were directed by Chika Nagaoka, and film twenty-five was directed by Susumu Mitsunaka.
+Twenty-nine feature films have been released based on the manga and anime series Detective Conan (名探偵コナン, Meitantei Konan), known as Case Closed in North America.
 The films have been released in April of each year starting in 1997, excluding 2020.
 Each film features an original plotline rather than being an adaptation of the manga's story.
 Two film comics were released for each film.
 Funimation Entertainment released an English dubbed version of the first six films retaining the same name and story changes as its main Case Closed dub.
 Bang Zoom!
-Entertainment now releases English dubs of Case Closed films through Discotek Media, starting with the Episode One TV special.
+Entertainment released English dubs of Case Closed films through Discotek Media, starting with the Episode One TV special until Black Iron Submarine.
+Studio Nano now currently produces the English dubs, starting with The Million-dollar Pentagram.

 Film series

-The Time Bombed Skyscraper
+1. The Time Bombed Skyscraper

 The first film, Case Closed: The Time Bombed Skyscraper known as Detective Conan: The Time Bombed Skyscraper (名探偵コナン 時計じかけの摩天楼, Meitantei Conan: Tokei-jikake no Matenrō) in Japan, was released in Japanese theaters on April 19, 1997.
 It was partly based on Gosho Aoyama's planned ending for his previous series, Magic Kaito.
 In the movie, a chain of bombing cases occur around Tokyo and is related to Shinichi Kudo's past investigations.
 The Time Bombed Skyscraper was released in North America on Region 1 DVD by Funimation Entertainment on October 3, 2006.

-The Fourteenth Target
+2. The Fourteenth Target

 The second film, Case Closed: The Fourteenth Target known as Detective Conan: The Fourteenth Target (名探偵コナン 14番目の標的, Meitantei Conan Jūyon banme no Tagetto), in Japan, was released to Japanese theaters on April 18, 1998.
 The film follows Conan Edogawa as he attempts to stop a serial killer from injuring and, eventually, murdering people related to Richard Moore in an unknown order.
 The Fourteenth Target was released in North America on Region 1 DVD by Funimation Entertainment on November 20, 2007.

-The Last Wizard of the Century
+3. The Last Wizard of the Century

 The third film, Case Closed: The Last Wizard of the Century, known as Detective Conan: The Last Wizard of the Century (名探偵コナン 世紀末の魔術師, Meitantei Conan Seikimatsu no Majutsushi) in Japan, was released to Japanese theaters on April 17, 1999.
 This movie follows Conan Edogawa as he attempts to thwart Phantom Thief Kid's plan to steal a newly discovered Faberge egg.
 The Last Wizard of the Century was released in North America on Region 1 DVD by Funimation Entertainment on December 15, 2009.